Thanks WordPress

-She was Donna’s friend from elementary school onward and the two families belonged to the same church.
-When I got out of the Navy in 1983, we moved back to Donna’s home town of New Orleans.
-The 2 girls connected again, Sally had married, so the four of us naturally became a group.
+She was Donna’s friend from an early age, and the two families belonged to the same church.
+When I got out of the Navy in 1983, we moved back to Donna’s hometown of New Orleans.
+The 2 girls connected again; Sally had married, so the four of us naturally became a group.
 Sally and her husband bought the house 2 doors away.
-Donna and I babysat the daughter Claire and then a couple years later, son Stuart.
+Donna and I babysat the daughter, Claire, and then a couple years later, the son, Stuart.

-With just Sally and me, we get along sort of like an old married couple without the sex.
-Our senses of humor are similar, we would be in a store somewhere and we would cut up with each other in the checkout line.
-We “argued” who’s turn it was to fill up the car up with gas.
+Now, with just Sally and me, we get along sort of like an old married couple without the sex.
+Our senses of humor are similar; we would be in a store somewhere, and we would cut up with each other in the checkout line.
+We “argued” about whose turn it was to fill up the car with gas.
 “We’ll always have Paris.”
 A plan was concocted.
-There was a get together on Saturday the 18th with the whole family at a place downtown Hammond called Tommy’s on Thomas.
-A local pizza joint/night time entertainment place that is where Stuart met his wife and where they go every year on their anniversary.
-This would be the most perfect place for this, I was going to pretend to ask her to marry me.
+There was a get-together on Saturday the 18th with the whole family at a place downtown in Hammond called Tommy’s on Thomas.
+A local pizza joint/nighttime entertainment place—that is where Stuart met his wife and where they go every year on their anniversary.
+This would be the most perfect place for this; I was going to pretend to ask her to marry me.
 I wrote a script.
 I practiced kneeling.

 Scene: Restaurant Interior